 - Basic acupuncture point combinations

-Subjects of the 2nd year Acupuncture class
+Subjects of the 2nd year Acupuncture course

 In the second year, the emphasis is laid on analyzing and treating diverse and common syndromes seen in clinical practice.
 Besides theoretical knowledge, case studies and demo patients will be discussed in class as well.
+Students are required to write a thesis before completion of their final year.

 - General introduction to Acupuncture therapeutics and principles